Ultra-long Gamma-ray Bursts from Micro-Tidal Disruption Events: The Case of GRB 250702B: Observational Properties

 \section{Observational Properties}

-The burst was discovered on 2025 July 2 by several facilities, including {\it Fermi}-GBM, Konus-{\it Wind}, {\it SVOM}, {\it MAXI}, and {\it Einstein Probe}, with a total source-frame prompt duration of $\approx 4.2$ hours in the $\gamma$-ray bands \citep{Levan2025,Oganesyan2025,Neights2025,O'Connor2025,Gompertz2025,Carney2025}.
+The burst was discovered on 2025 July 2 by several facilities, including {\it Fermi}-GBM, Konus-{\it Wind}, {\it SVOM}, {\it MAXI}, and {\it Einstein Probe}, with a total source-frame prompt duration of $\approx 4.2$ hours in the $\gamma$-ray bands \citep{Levan2025,Oganesyan2025,Neights2025,O'Connor2025,Gompertz2025,Carney2025,SVOM,MAXI25GCN.40910,konusgcn}.
 The time-integrated fluence detected by Fermi-GBM and Konus-Wind was $\sim 4.6\times 10^{-4}\ \mathrm{erg\ cm^{-2}}$, and the prompt spectrum is well described by a hard cut-off power-law $\gamma$-ray spectrum.
 Astrometry places the transient significantly offset from the host galaxy nucleus by $\sim 5.7$\,kpc (projected; \citealt{Levan2025,Carney2025}).
 The inferred stellar mass of the host galaxy is large, $\sim 10^{10.5}M_{\odot}$, and highly asymmetric - indicative of a potential recent galaxy merger.
 No accompanying supernova was identified in late-time optical observations; at $z\simeq 1.04$ \citep{Gompertz2025} and considering the significant amount of dust extinction, this non-detection primarily rules out only the most luminous events and does not impose stringent constraints on ordinary SNe.

-A notable feature is a soft X-ray ($0.5-4\;$keV) precursor detected approximately one day prior to the main burst.
-This precursor was fainter than the main episode (with a fluence $\sim10^6$ times lower), and exhibited a softer spectrum than the subsequent prompt emission.
-While late-time X-ray flares and extended activity are known in some GRBs, a $\sim$day-separated precursor preceding an ultra-long, high-energy episode has not been clearly documented before; importantly, previous ULGRBs predated {\it Einstein Probe}, so similar precursors could have been missed.
-Nevertheless, one should note the case of GRB 050709 where a short-GRB was identified 16 days before a two-hour-long duration X-ray flare \citep{Fox2005} (although the duration and fluence ratio between precursor and the following event were very different than those observed in GRB 250702).
+A notable feature is a soft X-ray ($0.5-4\;$keV) signal initially detected approximately one day prior to the main burst \citep{EP25GCN.40906,EP250702a}.
+This signal was fainter than the main episode, and exhibited a softer spectrum than the subsequent prompt emission.
+At the time of writing it is not yet clear if there was an emission gap between the earliest X-ray detections and the main $\gamma$-ray event.
+While late-time X-ray flares and extended activity are known in some GRBs, a $\sim$day-earlier signal preceding an ultra-long, high-energy episode has not been clearly documented before; importantly, previous ULGRBs predated {\it Einstein Probe}, so similar pre-peak signals could have been missed.
+Nevertheless, one should note the case of GRB 050709 where a short-GRB was identified 16 days before a two-hour-long duration X-ray flare \citep{Fox2005} (although the duration and fluence ratio between the preceding emission and the following event were very different than those observed in GRB 250702).